Double-loop randomized quasi-Monte Carlo estimator for nested integration: Introduction

-The randomized quasi-MC (rQMC) method \cite{Caf98, Hic98, Nie92, Owe03, Dic10, Lec18} is a promising technique to improve the efficiency of the standard MC method (i.e., the required computational work to meet a tolerance) while maintaining a nonintrusive sampling structure.
+The randomized quasi-MC (rQMC) method \cite{Caf98, Hic98, Nie92, Owe03, Dic10, Lec18, Cra76} is a promising technique to improve the efficiency of the standard MC method (i.e., the required computational work to meet a tolerance) while maintaining a nonintrusive sampling structure.
 The rQMC estimator uses deterministic points from a low-discrepancy sequence and randomizes the entire sequence while maintaining a low-discrepancy structure.
 Randomization removes bias in deterministic QMC estimators, leaving only the statistical error, which can be controlled using the Chebyshev inequality or the CLT under specific conditions \cite{Tuf04, Lec10, Lec18}.
 Given appropriate regularity properties of the integrand, the rQMC method can improve the order of convergence of the approximation error compared to the MC estimator.
-For sufficiently regular integrands, the computational work required by the rQMC estimator to achieve a tolerance $TOL$ is $\cl{O}(TOL^{-1+\epsilon})$ with $\epsilon>0$, where the multiplicative term can increase with the integrand's dimension.
+For sufficiently regular integrands, the computational work required by the rQMC estimator to achieve a tolerance $TOL$ is almost $\cl{O}(TOL^{-1})$, where the multiplicative term can increase with the integrand's dimension.
+Certain constructions of rQMC estimators based on scrambled digital nets even achieve comparable accuracy requiring computational work of almost $\cl{O}(TOL^{-\frac{2}{3}})$ if the integrand is regular enough.
 Owen \cite{Owe06} demonstrated that rQMC can yield improvements over the MC method, even for integrands with singularities at the boundaries of the integration domain (i.e., integrands with classically unfavorable regularity properties) for a randomization scheme introduced in \cite{Owe95}.
 Introducing weighted function spaces permits rQMC methods to remain competitive for high, or even infinite, dimensional integration domains under suitable regularity conditions~\cite{Dic13}.
 Finally, higher-order rQMC methods enable even faster convergence at the detriment of exponential dependence on the dimension \cite{Dic13}.

 The estimation of nested integrals via MC was studied in \cite{Rya03} along with the theoretical error bounds in the context of the expected information gain (EIG) for OED.
 A more general case of a possibly discontinuous outer integrand was considered in \cite{Hon09}, while the study \cite{Rai18} investigated conditions under which nested MC estimators converge.
 Attempts to improve upon the efficiency of MC estimators were undertaken, e.g., in \cite{Gob17}, where the Markov chain MC method was combined with nonparametric regression for the rare event case, and in \cite{Fos17}, where variational inference was employed to create several estimators for OED applications.